MoAli2004/cse15l-lab-reports/LabReport2.md

 ```
 The issue is that the original code  checks if an element is equal to the lowest value, so if there are more than one element with the lowest value, all of them are removed,which is why the first test fails, while the second test passes.
 The fix is to  keep track of the specific index at which the lowest value was found so that the only the element with that specific index is excluded.
 ## Part 3: Something Learned
+I learned how to set up and use the JUnit framework to test code.
+I have an okay experience with Java, I've never had to set up a unit testing framework for Java before.
+So this new knowledge of JUnit is greatly beneficial, since testing code is an extremely crucial skill.